jtfirek/p2p-File-System/README.md

 The API also takes care of serialization and deserialization of the structs using the `bincode` library.
 This ensures that the data can be easily converted to and from binary format, allowing efficient storage and retrieval.

+## dfs_network

-- `dfs_network`: Manages the networking aspect of the file system, using libp2p for peer discovery, connection establishment, and data exchange between peers.
+Currency using libp2p to complete this crate.
+The `dfs_network` will manage the networking aspect of the file system, using libp2p for peer discovery, connection establishment, and data exchange between peers via a distributed hash table.

 ## Getting Started

 To build the project, ensure you have Rust and Cargo installed on your system.
 Then, navigate to the root directory of the workspace and run the following command: